-10 TROUBLESHOOTING
+9 TROUBLESHOOTING

-Technical papers and publications about the SERVOSTAR and its associated applications complete the information package necessary for you to become well versed with the product.
-Danaher Motion's engineering and technical resource staffs have prepared these notes.
-The PSP CD-ROM contains technical content stored in an electronic .PDF format.
-You must have Adobe's Acrobat Reader (also available on the CD-ROM) installed on their computer to view and print these documents.
-This package is available on the CD-ROM.
-The most recent versions of all the material contained in this PSP (manual and CD-ROM) can be downloaded from Danaher Motion's website (www.danahermotion.com).
+Technical papers and publications about the SERVOSTAR and its associated applications, prepared by Danaher Motion's engineering and technical resource staff, complete the information package necessary for you to become well versed with the product.
+The Product Support Package (PSP) CD-ROM contains technical content stored in an electronic .PDF format.
+You must have Adobe's Acrobat Reader (also available on the CD-ROM) installed on your computer to view and print these documents.
+The most recent versions of the material contained in the PSP (manual and CD-ROM) can be downloaded from Danaher Motion's website (www.danahermotion.com).

-10.1 Troubleshooting Tools
+9.1 Troubleshooting Tools

 The SERVOSTAR's MOTIONLINK package comes with a comprehensive monitoring and troubleshooting help set.
-For troubleshooting the drive, it provides a status screen (click on Status in the upper right-hand corner of Main MOTIONLINK screen).
-The Status screen allows you to check the drive enable switches, the status display LED, fault status with complete error history, and mode settings for several of the drive's protection features.
-If using the terminal mode, you can simply check the contents stored in STATUS, FLTHIST, and ERR.
+For troubleshooting the drive it provides a Status screen (click on Status button in the upper right-hand corner of Main MOTIONLINK screen).
+The Status screen allows you to check the drive enable switches, the Status Display LED, fault status with complete error history, and mode settings for several of the drive's protection features.
+If using the terminal mode, you can simply check the contents stored in the STATUS, FLTHIST, and ERR variables.
 An additional help provided by MOTIONLINK is the I/O screen (click on I/O button on the side of the Main MOTIONLINK screen).
 The I/O screen gives you the ability to check the status of the hardware position limit switches, the motor thermostat, and the encoder equivalent output.
 It also allows you to set up the I/O on the C3 connector for a variety of troubleshooting and monitoring approaches.

-For monitoring system performance, MOTIONLINK comes with a variety of monitoring tools.
+For monitoring system performance MOTIONLINK comes with a variety of monitoring tools.
 The customer can monitor a variety of variables from the Monitor screen (click Monitor button at the top of the Main MOTIONLINK screen) to compare up to three variables against themselves at one time.
 The Tune and Record screen allows you to evaluate the system's actual performance against a predefined command profile.
 Also from this screen, adjusting the gains until optimum following is achieved can vary the performance.

-10.2 Error Codes
+9.2 Error Codes

 In most cases, the SERVOSTAR communicates error codes with a text message via the serial port to the host.
-Some error codes are also transmitted to the status display.
+Some error codes are also transmitted to the Status Display.
 The same message is saved in the EEPROM under an error history log (FLTHIST, ERR) so that nothing is lost when power is removed.
 Not all errors reflect a message back to the host.
 In these cases, the no-message errors communicate to the Status Display only.

 - The response of the SERVOSTAR to an error depends on the error's severity.
-There are three levels of severity: - Warnings, simply called errors, are not considered faults and do not disable operation - Non-fatal errors, or simply faults, that disable the drive and indicate a fault status - Fatal errors, or fatal faults, that disable almost all drive functions (including communications)
+There are three levels of severity: - Warnings, simply called errors, are not considered faults and do not disable operation. - Non-fatal errors, or simply faults, disable the drive and indicate a fault status. - Fatal errors, or fatal faults, disable almost all drive functions (including communications).

 The drive is automatically disabled at the occurrence of a fault.
-Executing a drive disable command (DIS or K) followed by EN, or toggling the Remote Enable line (REMOTE) resets the fault latch, and if the fault condition is no longer present, re-enables the system.
+Executing a drive disable command (DIS or K) followed by the EN command, or toggling the Remote Enable line (REMOTE) resets the fault latch, and if the fault condition is no longer present, re-enables the system.

-10.2.1 FATAL FAULT ERROR CODES
+9.2.1 FATAL FAULT ERROR CODES